-Once you find your air mattress slowly deflating, the very first thing you want to do is look at the immediate surroundings.
-Many air mattress fabrics aren’t very durable, and if the mattress is accidentally pressed against something hard, such as a rock or a piece of furniture corner, this can cause a problem.
+If your air mattress begins to deflate, the first thing you want to do is inspect the area around it.
+The fabric of many air mattresses isn’t exceptionally resilient.
+If the mattress accidentally rubs against something hard or sharp, such as a rock or furniture corner, it can puncture.

 A meticulous check and clearing of anything that could cause a small, often invisible, puncture is the first step to ensure your air mattress stays inflated all night.

 When you first unpack and inflate your air mattress, you need to give the material time to adjust to being fully inflated.
 The material could slightly expand, creating an illusion of a leak, when in reality, the mattress is only adjusting to create more space inside.
 Allow a day or two for the material to fully stretch after initial inflation, then deflate and re-inflate it for use.

 Also, be mindful of temperature changes.
 If there’s a discrepancy between the air inside the mattress and the surrounding air, it may feel like your mattress is losing air.
 To prevent this, maintain a stable temperature in the room, or if you’re camping, let the air mattress acclimate to the outdoor weather.